sh123/esp32_loraprs/README.md

 # Experimental LoRa APRS ESP32 APRSDroid bluetooth modem and LoRa APRS-IS iGate
-Tiny experimental amateur radio esp32 based LoRa APRSDroid bluetooth modem and iGate server.
+Tiny experimental amateur radio ESP32 based LoRa APRSDroid Bluetooth modem and LoRa APRS-IS iGate server.

 Can be used in two modes:
-- **as LoRa APRS client**, you need to use APRSDroid application, connect to the modem using bluetooth, data will be re-transmitted through the LoRA radio, this is similar to APRSDroid micromodem - https://unsigned.io/micromodem/, received data will be sent back to the APRSDroid using bluetooth
+- **as a LoRa APRS client**, you need to use APRSDroid application, connect to the modem using bluetooth, data will be re-transmitted through the LoRA radio, this is similar to APRSDroid micromodem - https://unsigned.io/micromodem/, received data will be sent back to the APRSDroid using bluetooth
 - **as a LoRa APRS iGate server**, which connects to your WiFI and forwards received LoRA APRS positions into the APRS-IS network, it also reports client signal level, by appending it into the APRS comment, so you can see your signal reports in different locations

 # Software Dependencies